uvaai/ml1/30 week3/00 Overview/content.md

 tone, i.e. the sentiment of the tweet, using labelled data from Twitter.

-Finally, we'll read Searle's paper describing the [Chinese room](/week3/chinese-room) though experiment, and try to apply its ideas to the *Naive Bayes* program from the notebook.
+Finally, we'll read Searle's paper describing the [Chinese room](/week3/chinese-room) thought experiment, and try to apply its ideas to the *Naive Bayes* program from the notebook.